cybera/dev-interview/README.md

 ### Networking with Docker

 Within the Docker containers, other services will be available by using their service name as a hostname.
-For example, `bolt://neo4j` will be allow you to access `neo4j` from the `app` container via the "bolt" protocol.
+For example, `bolt://neo4j` will allow you to access `neo4j` from the `app` container via the "bolt" protocol.

 ## For interviewers